 First we give the basics.
 You can see when an insurer was founded and how many policyholders they have.
 Some applicants sleep easier when they can see their life insurer has been around for 100+ years and has a few million other people they’re covering.
 We also give ratings from popular agencies in case you need a second opinion.

-When you’re an applicant, there are a lot of hands-on parts.
+Next, we rated each insurer based on being an applicant and being a policyholder.
+The two distinct parts of life insurance – before and after you have your policy – have different expectations.
+Breaking this up made it easier to judge each insurer fairly.When you’re an applicant, there are a lot of hands-on parts.
 You want to know how long it will take, what steps are involved, what can be done electronically, and so on.
 Every step of the process affects how and when you’re able to move forward.

 Once you’re a policyholder, though, you’ll hopefully have little interaction with your life insurer.
 There are very specific instances where you’ll have to be in touch with them, and that’s why we focused on things like how easy it is to change your address, update your beneficiaries, or cancel your policy.
 That’s why we highlight these sorts of customer service-related actions.

 Finally, we dig into the actual plans that are offered by the insurer.
 There are some features that are common to all of the plans we offer.
 You’ll find these listed, appropriately, in the "Common features" section, along with a short definition of what each feature means for you.

 You’ll also find a list of unique features for each plan.
 Some plans, for example, don’t require a medical exam up to a certain amount of coverage; some are better for people with complicated medical histories; others have customizable terms.
 If there’s something specific that makes an insurer’s plan stand out, we’ll let you know about it.